aselyagrammy/final_bc2/README.md

 ## 👥 Team & Contribution

 This project was developed as part of a university blockchain course assignment.
-Contributions are welcome!
+## Contact
+For any inquiries or contributions, reach out to:
+- Amirov Bekzat
+- Ermukhanov Daulet
+- Zhumakhanova Asselya

 ## 📄 License